Optional Downstream Analysis Tools¶

 positional arguments:

-input_file Input filtered or all_epitopes file with predicted
+file with predicted epitopes.

 input_fasta For pVACbind, the original input FASTA file.
 For

-filtered/all_epitopes file.
-Can also be generated by
+input filtered.tsv/all_epitopes.tsv file.
+Can also be

-running `pvacseq|pvacfuse generate_protein_fasta`.
+generate_protein_fasta`.

 optional arguments: